 These are just a few kitchen items that you should avoid if you want to save your teeth.
 Some foods may be more tempting than others, but at the end of the day, one little snack isn’t worth a busted tooth!

-If you experience a dental emergency, call our office at Keller Office Phone Number 817-562-4141 to schedule an appointment.
+If you experience a dental emergency, call our office at Endodontics Office in Keller Phone Number 817-562-4141 to schedule an appointment.

 Comments are closed.